sadeiasturias/indicadores-ods-asturias/_pages/en/cookies.md

 ## External links
 This site may contain links to other sites.

-ONS is not responsible for the privacy practices or the content of such websites.
+SADEI is not responsible for the privacy practices or the content of such websites.

 ## Security
 This website has security measures in place to protect the loss, misuse, and alteration of the information under our control.